surskitty/tourmaline/README.md

 Entrainment, Skill Swap, Trace, and other Ability-changing effects only work with Abilities, not Traits.
 For that reason, some Pok&eacute;mon like Plusle have Plus as both a Trait and an Ability.
 It does not stack; there is no advantage to having an Ability identical to the Trait unless you intend on altering Abilities in some manner.

 My intention is for each Pok&eacute;mon species to have at least one thing it's good at, without being unintuitive what's within a Pok&eacute;mon's capabilities.
-Setting aside the general shuffle, changes of note are the following:
+The following is not a complete changelog; canon Abilities moved to Traits and Hidden Abilities moved to regular Abilities are not listed, except when particularly noteworthy.
 - The Treecko line now has Sharpness as their Hidden Ability, Overgrow as a Trait, and Unburden as the regular Ability.
 - The Torchic line has Quick Feet as their regular Ability, Blaze as a Trait, and Speed Boost as the Hidden Ability.
 - The Mudkip line has Hydration as their Hidden Ability, Torrent as a Trait, and Damp as their regular Ability.
-Mega Swampert has both Torrent and Damp as Traits, as Mega Sceptile shines in double battles and Speed Boost needs no explanation.
+Mega Swampert has both Torrent and Damp as Traits, as it's the least exciting starter to mega evolve.
+- Beautifly has Berserk as a Trait, and Dustox has Toxic Debris.
+- Surskit has Supersweet Syrup as a Trait, and Masquerain has Analytic and Wind Rider as its traits.
 - Slaking is entirely unchanged to encourage Skill Swap shenanigans.
+- Loudred and Exploud have Punk Rock as a Hidden Ability.
 - Plusle has Costar as a Hidden Ability.
 Minun has Friend Guard as a Hidden Ability.
 - Cacnea and Cacturne have Sand Veil as their Trait, and Water Absorb or Stakeout as their Abilities.
 - Sunny Castform has as its Traits Flash Fire and Solar Power; Rainy Castform has Water Bubble; Snowy Castform has Snow Cloak and Ice Body.
 - Chimecho has Levitate as its Trait, and Levitate and Hospitality as its Abilities.
 As mentioned above, Levitate in both slots is to encourage Skill Swap.
+- Alolan Vulpix has Frisk as a Trait; Alolan Ninetales has Magician as a Trait.
+This is in reference to [the Cosmic Eclipse card.](https://pkmncards.com/card/alolan-ninetales-cosmic-eclipse-cec-145/)
+- Flareon has Flame Body as a Trait.
+Espeon has Forewarn as a Trait.
+Umbreon has Poison Touch as a Trait.
+Leafeon has Sharpness as a Hidden Ability.
+Glaceon has Refrigerate as a Hidden Ability.
+Sylveon has Magician as an Ability.
+- Mareep now has access to Fluffy.
+- Jumpluff and Whimsicott now have Cotton Down as a Trait.
+- Houndoom and Stoutland have Guard Dog as a Hidden Ability.
 - Rotom in all forms has Levitate as a Trait.
 Lightbulb Rotom's Abilities are Electromorphosis or Battery; Fan Rotom has Wind Power; Frost Rotom has Snow Warning or Thermal Exchange; Heat Rotom has Aroma Veil or Sweet Veil; Mow Rotom has Seed Sower; Wash Rotom has Screen Cleaner.
+- Leavanny has Sharpness as a Trait.
+- Morelull and Shiinotic have Mycelium Might as an Ability.
+- Clauncher and Clawitzer have Sniper as a Trait.

 ## Credits
 - pret's [pokeemerald](https://github.com/pret/pokeemerald)